 - Rest and ice.
 Temporarily stopping or slowing down activities that cause shoulder tendonitis gives inflammation a chance to calm down.
 Ice may be used for the same purpose.

 - Physical therapy.
-An OICJ approved physical therapist prescribes and monitors exercises to improve shoulder strength and flexibility.
+An OIBO approved physical therapist prescribes and monitors exercises to improve shoulder strength and flexibility.
 Symptoms decrease quickly.
 As do the chances of shoulder tendonitis returning.

 - Injections.
 Corticosteroid and anti-inflammatory medications provide fast-acting pain relief.
 Often times, injections quickly reduce symptoms while slower acting treatment options began to work.

 Treatment options are prescribed as part of a comprehensive, customized treatment plan.
 Symptoms are dramatically reduced in as short a time frame as possible.
-To schedule your appointment with an OIOCJ specialist, call 732-276-4334 or visit our contact page.
+To schedule your appointment with a specialist, call our practice or visit our contact page.

 Wall, Brick, Toms River, Freehold, Red Bank, Lacey, Edison & Manahawkin